Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Along the river, you will find large Cottonwood (Populous fremontii), Arizona Ash (Fraxinus velutina), Cattail (Typha spp.), Netleaf Hackberry (Celtis reticulate), and Willow (Salix gooddingii).
 The drier upland areas are home to Mesquite (Prosopis spp.), Canotia tree (Canotia holacantha), Creosote (Larrea tridentata), and Catclaw Acacia (Acacia greggii).

-Mammals common in the park include Grey Fox (Urocyon cinereoargenteus), Coyote (Canis latrans), Jackrabbit (Lepus californicus), Cottontail Rabbit (Sylvilagus sp.), and Javelina (Tayassu tajacu).
-The lagoons and the Verde River provide excellent habitat for birds.
+Mammals common in the park include Gray Fox (Urocyon cinereoargenteus), Coyote (Canis latrans), Jackrabbit (Lepus californicus), Cottontail Rabbit (Sylvilagus sp.), and Javelina (Tayassu tajacu).
+The lagoons and the riparian zone surrounding the Verde River provide excellent habitat for birds.
 The park boasts an extensive bird list and is also home to the yearly Verde Valley Birding and Nature FestivalDead Horse Ranch State Park is also included within the Tuzigoot Important Bird Area (IBA).
 Avian species within this IBA include several sensitive, threatened, or endangered birds listed as species of concern.
 A large variety of other interesting Arizona wildlife species can be found within the park and offer year-round wildlife viewing opportunities.

 Like many areas of Arizona, Dead Horse Ranch State Park is also home to non-native plants and animals.
 These non-native species arrive in a variety of ways; some species have been accidentally introduced and humans introduced some purposefully.
 Since many areas of this park were historically agricultural areas, there is an abundance of non-native species.
 Some of the most common include Tree of Heaven (Ailanthus altissima), Bermuda grass (Cynodon dactylon), Tumbleweed (Salsola spp.) and Russian Olive (Eleagnus angustifolia).